 The top five residential suburbs for household scheme water consumption are Iluka, Woodvale, Ocean Reef, Connolly and Currambine.
-Iluka continues to have the highest annual consumption per unit of 357 kL, which is a decrease of 40 kL from 2011.
+Iluka continues to have the highest annual consumption per unit of 357kL, which is a decrease of 40kL from 2011.
 Suburbs with a greater number of high density residential dwellings recorded less water use per unit.

 The City will continue to run targeted campaigns for water conservation based on the analysis of suburb by suburb residential water consumption.
-The City will continue to encourage water efficiency through its Think Green Environmental Education Program and Eco Home Audits Program.
-The City will continue to support community water efficiency programs implemented by State government agencies.
+The City will also encourage water efficiency through its Think Green Environmental Education Program and Eco Home Audits Program.
+The City will continue to support community water efficiency programs implemented by State Government agencies.